jintrone/ExperimentalDesignTutorial/01_scientific_method.md

 - **Minimize Bias:** Systematic planning helps to eliminate or reduce bias in the selection of subjects, the collection of data, and the interpretation of results.
 This includes using controls and randomization to ensure that the results are due to the experiment and not external factors.
 - **Enhance Replicability:** A well-designed experiment can be replicated by other researchers, which is essential for validating results and building a body of scientific knowledge.

-### Crafting a Problem Statement
+### Problem Statements

 Developing a clear and focused problem statement is the first step in experimental design.
 It lays the foundation for a testable hypothesis and experimental investigation.

 1. **Introduction to Problem Statements:**
    - **Definition:** A concise description of the issue to be addressed or the condition to be improved upon.
 It identifies the gap between the current (problem) state and desired (goal) state.